-Enter the BIOS setup program.
-Go to the Tools menu to select EZ Flash 2 and press <Enter> to enable it.
-Press <Tab> to switch between drives until the correct BIOS file is found.

-When the correct BIOS file is found, EZ Flash 2 performs the BIOS update process 4. and automatically reboots the system when done.
+- Enter the BIOS setup program.
+Go to the Tools menu to select EZ Flash 2 and press <Enter> to enable it. - Press <Tab> to switch between drives until the correct BIOS file is found, then press <Enter>.
+EZ Flash 2 performs the BIOS updating process and automatically reboots the system when done.

-- This function can support devices such as USB flash disk, or floppy disk with FAT 32/16 format and single partition only. - · Do not shut down or reset the system while updating the BIOS to prevent system boot failure!
+- This function can support devices such as USB flash disk, or floppy disk with FAT 32/16 format and single partition only. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!